mariodeflorio/AI-Lorenz/README.md

       * *window_size*, Frame length, specified as a positive odd integer
       * *polynomial_order*, Polynomial order, specified as a positive integer (must be smaller than window_size).

-   The script prints the mean absolute errors for learned dynamics and RHS, and the variables are saved in 'pysr_data.csv' (to be used in step 3.) and in 'bbxtfc_data.mat' (to be used in step 4.).
+   The script prints the mean absolute errors for learned dynamics and RHS, and the variables are saved in '*pysr_data.csv*' (to be used in step 3.) and in '*bbxtfc_data.mat*' (to be used in step 4.).

-3. Run the file 'pysr_lorenz.py' for symbolic regression.
+3. Run the file '*pysr_lorenz.py*' for symbolic regression.

    This Python script performs symbolic regression with [PySR](https://github.com/MilesCranmer/PySR) algorithm to distill the mathematical expressions that best fit the provided input data.
 The learned dynamics and RHS from step 2. are loaded, and the user can modify (for each state variable of the system), the following parameters:
       * *population*, Number of populations running